platformsh/platformsh-docs/src/configuration/services/postgresql.md

 * **uuid-ossp** - generate universally unique identifiers (UUIDs)
 * **xml2** - XPath querying and XSLT

+> **note**
+>
+> Upgrading to PostgreSQL 12 using the `postgis` extension is not currently supported.
+Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.
+>
+> See the [Upgrading to PostgreSQL 12 with `postgis`](#upgrading-to-postgresql-12-with-the-postgis-extension) section below for more details.

 ## Notes

 ### Could not find driver